May 3, 2019

 If you miss to accept any license then you can run the command and repeat the process.
 If all the licenses are accepted then running the same command will indicate that all the licenses are accepted!

-That’s it!
-There’s no need to download build tools and platform tools as Gradle 3.0.0 and above does it for you.
-However if it doesn’t work for you then you can find _sdkmanager _commands here to download required tools and platforms.
+_That’s it!
+There’s no need to download **build tools** and platform tools** as Gradle 3.0.0 and above** does it for you.
+However if it doesn’t work for you then you can find_

-Now that Android SDK Tools are set up, we need to set environment variable ANDROID_HOME pointing to our Android SDK location.
+pointing to our Android SDK location.
 The process is same as we did to setup environment variable for JDK.

 Open Jenkins dashboard and navigate to Manage Jenkins>Configure System.
 Under Global Settings section add new environment variable as shown below: